Shees-Ali/Shees-Ali/README.md

 - 🌱 Enthusiastic about Cyber Security and Full Stack Development.

-- ❓ Ask me about anything related to Hyrbid Mobile App Development.
+- ❓ Ask me about anything related to Mobile App Development.

 - ⚡ Fun fact: Error 404.
 Not Found.